-The DNS Stability Evaluation process is graphically described in Figure 5.5.
+The DNS Stability Evaluation Sub-Processes are graphically described in Figure 5.4, 5.5 and 5.6.

-The request and associated material will be provided to the DNS Stability Technical Panel (see Module 4 for details) and the string evaluation will begin.
+The request and associated material will be provided to the DNS Stability Panel (see Module 4 for details) and the string evaluation will begin.
 This evaluation consists of two main components:

-- i. a detailed technical check in which compliance with all the technical string requirements referenced in Module 3 is verified, and - ii. an evaluation of confusability with any Reserved Names, existing TLDs (both ccTLDs and gTLDs), or potential future TLDs.
+- i. a detailed technical check in which compliance with all the technical string requirements referenced in Module 3 is verified, and - ii. an evaluation of confusability with any Reserved Name, existing TLDs (both ccTLDs and gTLDs), or potential future TLDs.

 If the DNS Stability Panel finds that additional linguistic expertise is necessary to satisfy the latter component of the evaluation, such can be requested through ICANN.
 ICANN will in return request assistance, specific information, or a full confusability review.
-The specific expertise needed will partly depend on the actual string in question, but could for example, imply a full review conducted by the String Similarity Panel.
-This is a panel assessing string pairs for confusing similarity, following the rules set forth in section 5.5, and as established for the new gTLD Program (http://www.icann.org/en/topics/new-gtld-program.htm).
+The specific expertise needed will partly depend on the actual string in question.

-If any issues with the selected string are discovered in this review the DNS Stability Panel can request clarification from the requester through ICANN.
+If any issues with the selected string are discovered in this review, the DNS Stability Panel can request clarification from the requester through ICANN.